Jennifer Jako: HIV activism

+Personal life

 HIV Medications or HAART

 Jako took AZT for two weeks when first diagnosed, but became so ill that she stopped taking the drug.
 Afterward, she remained drug-naïve until 1997.
 After extensive research and pressured by a failing immune system, Jako began a regimen of Nevirapine, 3TC, and d4T.
 In 1998, she replaced d4T in her regimen with Abacavir because d4T caused severe side effects.
 Jako has permanent truncal adiposity (a collection of fat at the waist, back and neck, and wasting in the extremities.)
 She experiences dangerously elevated lipid levels, both cholesterol and triglycerides due to side effects from her medications.
 The elevated lipids required the addition of Gemfibrozil to control them.

 While a treatment advocate, Jako emphasizes the need for patient education and a holistic approach.
 Her long-term success on one three drug combination or HAART is the result of perfect adherence since 1997.
 As of 2017, Jako has had complete viral suppression for over 24 years.

-HIV and family planning
+Family

 Jako married Christopher John Bleiler in 2001.
 They had a child in 2005, through artificial home self-insemination.
 In 2006, their daughter was born via vaginal delivery.
 At nine years old (2017), her daughter is HIV-negative.
 Jako continued her strict adherence to a HAART regimen during pregnancy and did not breastfeed her daughter.